HF 8203

 Pain Control

-You may have some weakness for the first 3-5 hours due to the anesthetic used.
-Then, you may feel sore at the injection site for the next 2-4 days.
-For the first 24 hours, you may apply ice (wrapped in a cloth) to the site for 20 minutes on and then 20 minutes off to decrease pain.
+apply ice (wrapped in a cloth) to the site for 20 minutes on and then 20 minutes off to decrease pain.
 After 24 hours, you may use heat, if needed.

 Pain Flare

 After the local anesthetic wears off, you may feel like you have more pain.
-This is called a pain flare.
-If this happens, limit your activities for the next 24 hours.
-Keep taking the pain medicine prescribed by your doctor.
+This is called a pain

 Pain Log

 You will be given a pain log to complete for the next 24 hours.
 Complete the form and make a copy for your own records.
 Then, mail it back to us in the envelope you were given.
-The pain log will help your provider decide on the next step in your treatment plan.
+The pain log will help us decide on the next step in your treatment plan.

 Medicines